Sandeepv68/wrapsplash/README.md

-# WrapSplash v1.0.5
+# WrapSplash v1.0.6
 ![Packagist](https://img.shields.io/packagist/l/doctrine/orm.svg?style=plastic)
 ![PyPI - Status](https://img.shields.io/pypi/status/Django.svg?style=plastic)

 WrapSplash is a simple API wrapper for the most popular [Unsplash](https://unsplash.com/) platform.
-Unsplash provides beautiful high quality free images and photos that you can download and use for any project.
-Without any attribution.
+Unsplash provides beautiful high quality free images and photos that you can download and use for any project  without any attribution.

 ## Installation